 The survey also said "a strong majority of people around the world would like their country to do more to support and protect transgender people" - although Hungary and Poland were among the exceptions.

 It depends - the whole picture's kind of messy.

 In the latest European Parliament elections, populist and nationalist parties did well in Italy, France and Hungary, but did worse than expected in other countries, including Denmark and Germany.

-In the UK, the eurosceptic Brexit Party won the most seats - but overall, anti-Brexit parties had a higher vote share than pro-Brexit ones.
+In the UK, the eurosceptic Brexit Party won the most seats - but the anti-Brexit Liberal Democrats and Green Party also made gains.

 There has been a rise in voter support for populist parties in many countries - including in Spain, Italy, Austria and Hungary.

 But other countries have bucked the trend - including Slovakia, which elected a liberal president, Zuzana Caputova, in March.

 - Slovakia elects first female president